‘Purpose to his passing’: Why all of UW icon Jim Lambright’s organs — including his brain — were donated to his alma mater

 Jim Lambright — who, despite measuring just 5-foot-11 and 185 pounds, played defensive end at UW from 1962 to 1964 — undoubtedly sustained numerous concussions throughout his football career.

-“When I talked to my dad’s sister, she mentioned that he had been knocked unconscious in high school two or three times,” Erik Lambright said.
+“When I talked to my dad’s sister, she mentioned that he had been knocked unconscious in high school two or three times,” Eric Lambright said.
 “These days, if that much had happened, there would have been no way you would have been allowed to play.”

 Despite his mental deterioration in recent years, however, Kris Lambright said that “physically he’d been in really quite good condition for his age.
 So that’s what was so shocking.
 He passed in his sleep, but it was a big surprise.”
 And, to make matters worse, the family was not allowed to visit Lambright in the final two weeks before his death as a COVID-19 precaution.

-Still, to use Erik Lambright’s words, they’ve found “purpose to his passing.”
+Still, to use Eric Lambright’s words, they’ve found “purpose to his passing.”
 Initially, the family was unaware that Lambright’s brain could be donated to the UW Medical Center.
 They contacted the CTE Center at Boston University, but were told that — due to reduced staffing caused by the coronavirus crisis — BU could not accept his brain.
 Another institution concluded that they had waited too long after Lambright’s passing for his brain to be properly preserved.

-Finally, Erik Lambright phoned a friend at the University of Washington.
+Finally, Eric Lambright phoned a friend at the University of Washington.

-“Immediately the brain center called me back,” Erik Lambright said.
+“Immediately the brain center called me back,” Eric Lambright said.
 “They said, ‘We would love to have him.’
 There were a lot of disclaimers, the main one being that he could not be positive for COVID-19.

 “So he actually was tested, and since he did test negative, they were able to accept the brain.”